 Takeaways from this presentation:

 Adam W. Morgan is a keynote speaker and industry expert who speaks on a wide range of topics such as Headlines Deconstructed—How To Get The Right Attention With Your Stories, The New Creative Landscape In Business, The Science Behind Content Creation—Becoming A More Creative Influencer, Real Lessons On Creative Leadership and Proving The Value Of Creativity And Design—With Science (Based on Adam’s book, Sorry Spock, Emotions Drive Business).
 The estimated speaking fee range to book Adam W. Morgan for your event is $20,000 - $30,000.
 Adam W. Morgan generally travels from Salt Lake City, UT, USA and can be booked for (private) corporate events, personal appearances, keynote speeches, or other performances.
-Similar motivational celebrity speakers are Matthew Luhn, Deanna Marsigliese, Cesar Kuriyama, Goldie Chan and Andrew Gordon.
+Similar motivational celebrity speakers are Matthew Luhn, Deanna Marsigliese, Cesar Kuriyama, Andrew Gordon and Jeff Goins.
 Contact All American Speakers for ratings, reviews, videos and information on scheduling Adam W. Morgan for an upcoming live or virtual event.

 This website is a resource for event professionals and strives to provide the most comprehensive catalog of thought leaders and industry experts to consider for speaking engagements.
 A listing or profile on this website does not imply an agency affiliation or endorsement by the talent.